hbokh/docker-typo3-cms/README.md

 Followed by the webserver on port 80 and linked to the database:
 `docker run -td --name typo3-cms -p 80:80 --link mariadb:db hbokh/docker-typo3-cms`

+Next go through the same steps as mentioned in the Quick start.

-## Configure TYPO3 CMS
+## TYPO3 Introduction Package

-Open a webbrowser to `http://<container IP>/` and configure TYPO3.
-First time startup takes a while, because extensions etc. are downloaded and installed.

-For the database-host use the name "db", with USER and PASS as set for the database-container (`mariadb/p4ssw0rd`).

-You can install the TYPO3 Introduction Package for a start:
+I suggest you install the TYPO3 Introduction Package to get started:

 ![image](https://github.com/hbokh/docker-typo3-cms/raw/master/TYPO3_introduction.png)